academe/wp-max-submit-protect/readme.txt

 == Installation ==

-1. Upload wp-max-submit-protect/ to the `/wp-content/plugins/` directory or wp-max-submit-protect-x.y.z.zip through the "Add Plugins" administration page, or install from wordpress.org
+Upload wp-max-submit-protect/ to the `/wp-content/plugins/` directory or wp-max-submit-protect-x.y.z.zip through the "Add Plugins" administration page, or install from wordpress.org by searching for "WP Max Submit Protect".

 == Frequently asked questions ==

+= Who is this plugin for? =

+Any WordPress site that uses forms which have lots of fields.
+For example, a WooCommerce site containing products with many variations.

+= Is this just for WooCommerce sites? =

+No!
+Any WordPress application that submits big forms can benefit from the protection this plugin offers.
+Sites with multi-page forms implemented through GravityForms could use this.

 = Are there any configuration options? =